mat490/Entity-Modeling-with-Hibernate/README.md

 7. Grupo Sanguineo
 8. Rh
 9. Lugares de Nacimiento.
-10. Ocupaciones.
+10. Ocupaciones.**

-These tables are part of a relational database for a Clinical History Management and Analysis System
+These tables are part of a relational database for a Clinical History Management and Analysis System.

 ## Getting Your Development Environment Set Up